arshichorghay/pluto-brew-app/DEPLOYMENT.md

 You're ready for takeoff!

-1.  **Build the app:** This command creates an optimized, production-ready version of your app.
+1.  **Build the app:** This command creates an optimized, static version of your app in a folder named `out`.
     ```bash
     npm run build
     ```